banister/custom_boolean/README.markdown

 Tired of the way Ruby sees truth?
 Want to experiment with the way other languages see it?
 No?
 Oh well, you may still want to have a play...

-CustomBoolean is a Cute hack to bring user-defined truthiness to `if/else_if/else`-like expressions.
+CustomBoolean is a cute hack to bring user-defined truthiness to `if/else_if/else`-like expressions.

 * Implements various preset truth tests: Ruby, Python, Perl, C, Strict Boolean.